josev2046/Video-Question-Answering-with-Twelve-Labs-and-Pixeltable/README.md

 # Video Question Answering with Twelve Labs and Pixeltable

-A demonstration application that enables natural language question answering over video content by combining Twelve Labs' multimodal AI with Pixeltable's vector database capabilities.
+In the light of my own personal academic research surrounding RAG and multimodal AI in media archives, here is a demonstration application that enables natural language question answering over video content by combining Twelve Labs' AI with Pixeltable's vector database capabilities.

 ## Overview